xuanyuan14/CACM/README.md

 ### Citation

-If you find the resources in this repo useful, please cite our works.
+If you find the resources in this repo useful, please cite our work.

 ```
 @inproceedings{chen2020Context,